Unspokenevil/hg-engine-wiki/Move-Scripting-Systems-Documentation.md

 preparemessage id, tag, (varargs) battlers 1-6 prepares a message to be used by printpreparedmessage
 - id is the message index in the narc a027 file 197
-- tag determines the strings that are buffered in which order from the Pokémon on the field
+- tag determines the strings that are buffered in which order from the Pokémon on the field.  tags are enumerated in "printmessage"
 - the battlers determine which battlers on the field to grab information to buffer strings from
   - the tag detemines how many battlers are specified--"NaN" signifies that no battler will be built from that parameter